Home

 Talk to friends, relatives, counselors, join CODA groups, or contact a shelter.
 You are not alone, but you have to reach out for help.

 If you or others are in a codependency relationship there are pages on this site that can help you.
 You can get into a healthy relationship but you have to take the risk and change.
-If you have a question on a codependency relationship, share it and help others too
+If you have a question on a codependency relationship, you can help others by sharing it, or contribute with your advice.
+Here's how to ask.

 Another effective way of getting help is with coaching.
 This is not therapy or counseling.
 It's team work -- and you and the coach are the team.
 You tell your coach what you want to achieve and similar to any sport, you're coached to get the goal.